tien4112004/datn-be/README.md

 ---

+## Modules

+This application is built as a modular monolith using Spring Modulith.
+The main modules are:

+- **Auth Module** (`com.datn.datnbe.auth`): Handles user authentication and authorization
+- **Document Module** (`com.datn.datnbe.document`): Manages document storage and retrieval using MongoDB
+- **AI Module** (`com.datn.datnbe.ai`): Provides AI-powered features using OpenAI and Vertex AI
+- **Gateway Module** (`com.datn.datnbe.gateway`): Internal routing and request handling

+Each module is self-contained with its own:
+- Domain models
+- Service layer
+- Repository/Data access layer
+- REST controllers
+- Configuration

+Spring Modulith ensures proper module boundaries and dependencies are respected at compile time.

+---

 ## Git Hooks

 Git hooks are automatically installed via the `script/install.sh` script.
 They help enforce code quality and commit